prasser/swttiles/README.md

 Elements can be filtered, sorted and decorated.
 When decorators, the filter or the sort order are changed, the widget shows a smooth transition between the previous and the current state.

-Status
+Latest version
 ------

-Tiles has been merged into the [Eclipse Nebula](https://www.eclipse.org/nebula/) project (see [here](https://github.com/eclipse/nebula/tree/master/widgets/tiles)).
+***Tiles has been merged into the [Eclipse Nebula](https://www.eclipse.org/nebula/) project (see [here](https://github.com/eclipse/nebula/tree/master/widgets/tiles)).
 This repository is kept for historic reasons only.
-To use the latest version of Tiles, please use the Nebula version.
+To use the latest version of Tiles, please use the Nebula version***.

 Overview
 ------